Kontakter/iTunesLoader/README.markdown

 You can find it [here](http://tmkk.pv.land.to/xld/index_e.html).
 Don't forget to add it to your PATH variable.

 Also you neeg ffmpeg and cuetools.
-You download it with [mac ports](http://guide.macports.org/)
+You can download it with [mac ports](http://guide.macports.org/)

 Usage
 -----